-- Average ground fuel burn

-- The change in taxi time from the previous year

-- The number of movements.
+- Average ground fuel burn (incorporating any RET claimed separately) - The change in taxi time from the previous year - The number of movements.

 Year on year comparisons can be either positive i.e. fuel saving benefit, or negative i.e. fuel saving dis-benefit and are recorded accordingly.